 This home is located in the province of East Nusa Tenggara, in the western portion of Timor Island.

 The 1999 conflict between East Timor and Indonesia forcibly pushed many people into refugee camps.
-When the conflict ended the majority of refugees desired to return to East Timor but many economic barriers and internal political conditions prevented some for doing so.
+When the conflict ended, the majority of refugees desired a return to East Timor but many significant barriers and conditions prevented some from doing so.
 The children’s plight was especially worrisome.
 Little food, lack of clean water, and disease took its toll.
-Many children in the camps had either lost their parents due to the fighting or had become separated from them.
+Many children in the camps had either lost their parents in the fighting or had become separated from them.

-The heart of Mercy Home Atambua is the caregivers: Pandry and his wife Mega Matthew.
-There is also Eva, assistant who cooks and helps to take care of the children.
+The heart of Mercy Home Atambua is its caregivers, Pandry and his wife, Mega Matthew, and Eva, an assistant who cooks and helps care for the children.

-The memory of the past powers the children’s and caregivers prayers.
-They remember throughout the years to thank God regularly for the many that have helped them.
-They know it is the generosity of caring and compassionate people that continues to provide for them.
+The memory of what was powers children and caregiver prayers.
+They thank God for the many that have helped them.
+They know it is the generosity of caring and compassionate people that continues to provide them.
 Would you like to be on their prayer list?